Flaminiat519/ELEC374_MiniSRC/README.md

 # MiniSRC CPU — ELEC 374 Final Project

-A fully functional 32-bit RISC-style CPU designed and implemented in Verilog, built as the final project for ELEC 374 (Digital Systems Design) at Queen's University.
-The CPU is synthesized and deployed on the **Altera DE0-CV FPGA** development board.
+A fully functional 32-bit RISC-style CPU designed and implemented in Verilog, the CPU is synthesized and deployed on the **Altera DE0-CV FPGA** development board.

 ---